 While scheduling is something that every restaurant does, those that follow best practices are much more likely to profit from it than those that ignore it.
 It takes a dedicated effort to ensure that your scheduling practices are top-notch, but the benefits to your bottom line are well worth the effort.
 To recap, the three things to remember about restaurant employee scheduling are:

-What are your go-to tips for employee scheduling in your restaurant?
+What are your go-to tips for employee scheduling or handling payroll in your restaurant?
 Let us know in the comments below!